6estates/idp-nodejs/README.md

     })
     .then((result)=>{console.log(result)})

-### 2. To Extract Fields in Asynchronous Way
+### 2. To Extract Fields in Synchronous Way
-If you need to do a batch of files
+If you just need to do one file at a time

     var Client=require('idp_sdk')
     var fs=require('fs')